Dakar/Embark MY Harmony V

-Today our optional tour is a highlight as we board small vessels (‘motor pirogues’) for the journey to River Gambia National Park, established in 1978 and comprising five uninhabited islands.
-As we explore the park by boat (tourists are forbidden from going ashore to prevent damage to the environment), we see up close its diverse ecosystems, including lush jungle rainforest, reeds, savannah, and mangrove swamps.
-It’s a steamy, evocative riverscape that harkens to an earlier, undisturbed Africa.
+Today our optional tour is a highlight as we board small vessels (‘motor pirogues’) for the journey to River Gambia National Park, established in 1978 and comprising of five uninhabited islands.
+As we explore the park by boat (tourists are forbidden to go ashore to prevent damage to the environment), we see up close its diverse ecosystems, including lush jungle rainforest, reeds, savannah, and mangrove swamps.
+It’s a steamy, evocative rivers cape that harkens to an earlier, undisturbed Africa.
 In addition, we’re sure to see some of the chimpanzees living here, a result of a successful project to rescue chimps that had been mistreated in captivity; happily, the playful mammals now breed here on their own.
 Other park residents that we may encounter include the aardvark, West African manatee, Nile crocodile, African clawless otter, monkeys, baboons, antelope, and crocodile.
-The park also represents the last refuge for the endangered hippo in The Gambia.
+The park also represents the last refuge for the endangered hippo in Gambia.
 Colourful birdlife also call the park home, including the palmnut vulture, African fish eagle, African finfoot, pelicans, hornbills, barbets, shrikes, egrets, ibis, and parrots.
 We then travel on to the sleepy port town of Janjanbureh, once a settlement for freed slaves, before returning to MY Harmony V in Kuntaur in time for dinner on board.

 Cruising – Cruising/Banjul

 We spend another relaxing day on the river, as we cruise to Banjul, arriving late this evening.